databrary/www/databrary/input/pages/resources/guide.md

-Title: User Guide
+Title: OLD User Guide
-Brief: User Guide
+Brief: OLD User Guide
 Order: 4000

 This section explains how to [get authorized](|filename|guide/investigators/authorization.md) to access Databrary data and how *authorized investigator*s can: